 “I quit,” I said.

-“I said I’m quitting, I might quit, I might not quit, I don’t know.”
+“I said I’m quitting, or I might.
+I might not quit.”

-The writer, Lance Chance, had written dozens of other erotica books.
-His picture was missing from the jackets.
-And what mother with that last name would call her son Lance?
+The writer, Lance Chance, had written dozens of erotica books with his picture missing from the jacket sleeve.
+What mother with that last name would call her son Lance?

-With him there, I could relax, and I could revisit the same book from when I was in high school: the one in the bakery.
-In another random chapter, a customer didn’t have enough money to pay for a wedding cake that the baker had spent all weekend preparing.
-No matter what, people always seemed to let the baker down.
+I flipped to another random chapter.
+A customer needed more money to pay for a wedding cake.
+The baker had spent all weekend preparing it.
+No matter what, people seemed to let the baker down, which led to more sexual coercion.
 He banged her in his office.
-Man, that bakery was full of sex.
+Man, that bakery crawled with sex.

 “Are you on break?”
 I heard.

-Alone with me, Tim scanned the shelves.
-He pulled a book from the top.
+He pulled a book from the top shelf.
 It was a fantasy/erotica book called Pusseidon.
-By the look of its cover, the story involved mythological heroes copulating with mythological creatures (centaurs mating with sea monsters).
-Hard territory, even for me.
+It involved mythological heroes and mythological creatures getting it on.
+Challenging territory for me.